imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 ## Background correction

 Background correction can be done in multiple ways.
-A simple method is to use the  LUT to display zero values as blue and white values (pixel value 255) as red.
+A simple method is to use the {% include bc content="Image | Lookup Tables | HiLo" %} LUT to display zero values as blue and white values (pixel value 255) as red.

 With a background that is relatively even across the image, remove it with the *Brightness/Contrast* command by slowly raising the *Minimum*